-Being a frequent diner at my local Japanese restaurant, I thought I had a pretty good grasp on Japanese cuisine.
-But, when I had the chance to travel to Japan’s southernmost prefecture, the stunning islands of Okinawa Prefecture, I soon realised I’d barely scratched the surface.
+As a frequent diner at my local Japanese restaurant, I thought I had a pretty good grasp of the country’s cuisine.
+But, when I had the chance to visit Japan’s southernmost prefecture, the stunning islands of Okinawa, I soon realised I’d barely scratched the surface.

-If you’re looking for a destination with history, culture and mouth-wateringly delicious cuisine to boot, look no further than magical Okinawa.
-Here are a few of the standout dishes.
+If you’re looking for a destination with rich history, culture and delicious cuisine to boot, look no further than magical Okinawa.

-Sata andagi is a sweet deep-friend bun made from flour, sugar and eggs.
-Golden brown on the outside and soft and fluffy on the inside, the texture is quite similar to a doughnut.
+Sata andagi is a sweetc deep-friend bun made from flour, sugar and eggs.
+Golden brown on the outside, soft and fluffy on the inside, the texture is similar to that of a doughnut.
 Native to Okinawa, sata andagi is prepared using a mix of Japanese and Chinese techniques.

 Longevity Meal at Emi no Mise